youngoose/youngtube-2.0/README.md

   <img src="https://user-images.githubusercontent.com/29807797/217260025-dc586ae9-f792-46b9-a167-a4cb38fd59ff.png">

-- Used CD with GitHub + Netlify
+- Used GitHub + Netlify for CI/CD

 - Deployed on Netlify